aer0ss/aerofs/docs/engineering/requirements/eyja.md

 "Can’t you just send the file to me?"<br>
 "OK... hang on... there."<br>
 "Thanks.
 Does it have the edits I sent last week?"<br>
 "What edits?"
 Eyja brings your work together in one place.
-You will never have to ask 'where is the file?' again.

 # Mockups